xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 are present in the xtuml/internal repoistory's xtuml_editor_builder branch
 4. Update the Release Notes and What's New documents.
 These are found under com.mentor.nucleus.bp.doc.
-5. Create a branch from these two branches from the xtuml/internal repository:
+5. Create a branch for each of the following two branches from the xtuml/internal repository.
+Use names that append the version number to the existing branch names.
+These are the branches you should work in while creating this release.
   * xtuml_editor_builder
   * xtuml_editor
-Use names that append the version number to the existing branch names.
-These are the branches you should work in while creating this release.
 6. Bump the version in the xtuml_editor_builder branch [1] to the desired version for the new xtUML Editor.
 7. Build the `xtuml_editor_builder_<version>` branch on the build server.
 This shall be the